sayden/graphql-mongodb-example/README.md

       return new Promise((resolve, reject) => {
         //User is a Mongoose schema
         User.find({}, (err, res) => {
-          err ? reject(err) : resolve(res[id]);
+          // Actually, we are not searching the ID but returning the position in the iterator err ? reject(err) : resolve(res[id]);
         });
       });